rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 		// Will return a PRINTER_STATUS...
 CONSTANT String });

+## 7- Disconnect
+Whenever your app is finished printing, it's important to disconnect from the printer.
+This is especially important for Bluetooth connections.
+To disconnect, use the [disconnect](../api/printingzebra#mdisconnect) method:

+	:::javacript
+	//assumes you already created an instance object from previous instructions myPrinter.disconnect();

-## Using Files Already Stored On The Printer
+## Using Files Stored On The Printer
-You may have already stored files on the printer or have been included through some other means.
-You can retrieve a list of files that exists on the printer by using the [retrieveFileNames method](../api/printingzebra#mretrieveFileNames)
+Some printers have the ability to store command-file templates or other files useful for performaing print operations.
+To retrieve a list of files that exist on the printer by using the [retrieveFileNames](../api/printingzebra#mretrieveFileNames) method.

+Sample JavaScript code:
 	:::javascript
 	myPrinter.retrieveFileNames(function (e){
 		// e.status : PRINTER_STATUS_SUCCESS, PRINTER_STATUS_ERROR